What is the TWI?

 Among the major projects completed or planned:

 Improvements to the Bay View Wastewater Treatment Plant to increase wet-weather capacity and storage to prevent overflows during storms.
-There have been no overflows since the improvements were completed in 2006.
+There have been no untreated bypasses at the plant since the improvements were completed in 2006.

 - $135.1 million